 The brand gelatin we use is called Fit Gelatin.
 More about their OU-Certified Kosher Gelatin can be found on their website.

 Which items have dairy?

 All items may be baked with other dairy products and should be considered dairy.
-The only items that do not contain any dairy ingredients is our Zucchini Bread and Plain Coconut Macaroon.
-However, we still label them dairy out of caution.
+We do have items that do not contain any dairy ingredients like our Zucchini Bread, Plain Coconut Macaroon, and certain candied nuts or dark chocolate barks.
+However, we still label them with a dairy sticker out of caution.